Rockets of Today

 Though chutes and balloons are lightweight, with a rocket so small that weight becomes significant, so even the lightest possible approach does take a bite out of their payload capacity.
 Fortunately, weight on the first stage imposes only a fraction of the cost that second stage weight does, because it applies to only part of the flight, so from what Beck says, the capacity penalty of the chutes may be well under thirty kilograms.

-In early versions the total payload capacity was only 150 kilograms, but soon they raised it to 225, and in 2020 they got it up to 300 by improving some components and lightening the batteries.
+In early versions the total payload capacity to orbit was only 150 kilograms, but they soon raised it to 225, and in 2020 they got it up to 300 by improving some components and lightening the batteries.

 Reliability has been pretty decent.
 The first test flight in 2017 failed, but it had no payload, and the problem was actually on the ground.
 The next failure was in 2020 on the thirteenth launch, from bad wiring in the upper stage.
 The next year saw the twentieth launch fail with a different upper stage problem, and in 2023 the fortieth had yet another upper stage electrical issue.That still leaves then with more successful launches than most of their commercial competitors combined.